miguelPerezOntiveros/framework/README.md

 	- maker_mike Import with drag and drop?
 	- what about files?
 - Check if after login redirection, the landing page checks permissions properly
-- Fix the allowed URL on OAuth

 ## General TODOs
 - should let me know if DB stops becomming available.
 Don't just hang there.
-- can't close the sidebar from the home page
 - theme CI? filesystem watch service?
 - Note: handy command: git ls-files | xargs wc -l
 - extending the projects from within, issuing create table statements?